ro0tx4mit/DWA/README.md

 ## About DWA (Recent Notice - 03/04/24)
-DWA is a simple script written in Python3.11 in which it allows users to enter a search term (query) in the command line and darkdump will pull all the deep web sites relating to that query.
+DWA is a simple script written in Python3.11 in which it allows users to enter a search term (query) in the command line and DWA will pull all the deep web sites relating to that query.
 DWA2.0 is here, enjoy!
 ## Installation
 1) ``git clone https://github.com/ro0tx4mit/DWA``<br/>
 2) ``cd DWA``<br/>